Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 A Network ACLs (NACLs) is an optional layer of security for the VPC that acts as a firewall for controlling traffic in and out of one or more subnets.

-are not for granular control and are assigned at a Subnet level and is applicable to all the instances in that Subnet
+are not for granular control and are assigned at a Subnet level and are applicable to all the instances in that Subnet

 has separate inbound and outbound rules, and each rule can either allow or deny traffic